NickyMateev/IS-Introduction-to-Programming/Week02/README.md

 Similarly, **<<** is an operator which takes two arguments:
 * **Left argument:** *cout*
 * **Right argument:** The thing you want to print to the screen - it could also be a number, character, boolean or text(more about different data types later on).

-*Note: Later in the OOP course we'll learn what **cout** is, so don't worry about it now.*
+*Note: Later in the OOP course we'll learn what cout is, so don't worry about it now.*

 ##### Examples:

-This prints text to the screen: `cout << "Hello World!"`
+This prints text to the screen: `cout << "Hello World!;"`

 This prints a whole number to the screen: `cout << 24;`